 Sound’s good?
 Let’s get started!

-Can You Check if Someone is Online on Facebook Without Being Friends?
+Can You See if Someone is Online on Facebook Without Being Friends?

 However, while Facebook won’t tell you if they’re online directly, there are some other tricks that can help you figure it out.
 Are you curious to know about them?
 Keep reading to find out!

-How to Check if Someone is Online on Facebook Without Being Friends
+How to See if Someone is Online on Facebook Without Being Friends (Facebook Online Status Checker)

 As we’ve mentioned earlier, if you’re not connected with someone on Facebook, the platform will not show you their online status out of respect for their privacy.
 However, it doesn’t mean that there’s no other way out for you because there is.